smajti1/fakturomat/readme.md

     docker compose build --build-arg UID="$(id -u)"

 #### Start server

 This project use [caddy](https://caddyserver.com/docs) as a server and reverse proxy

 You may need to create external docker network

     docker network create caddy

-To work with domain use [caddy reverse_proxy](https://github.com/lucaslorentz/caddy-docker-proxy) on development server should run on https://fakturomat.localhost next:
+To work with domain use caddy reverse_proxy [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) on development server should run on https://fakturomat.localhost next:

 #### Start containers and install dependencies